bhb/expound/README.md

 Expound formats `clojure.spec` error messages in a way that is optimized for humans to read.

-For example, Expound will replace a Spec error message like:
+For example, Expound will replace a `clojure.spec` error message like:

 ```
 val: {} fails spec: :example/place predicate: (contains? % :city)
 val: {} fails spec: :example/place predicate: (contains? % :state)
-:clojure.spec.alpha/spec  :example/place
-:clojure.spec.alpha/value  {}
 ```

 with